What you will learn in this article:

 - How greenwashing is done

-- Why I retired my organic mattress?
+- Why I retired my previous organic mattress

-- My sleep experience with Organix by Intellibed
+- My experience with Organix by Intellibed

-- What if you have Tempur-Pedic or other memory mattress?
+- What if you have a Tempur-Pedic?

 This article could save you 20 to 30 hours of research if you are considering getting a new mattress.
-Picking my new mattress has proven to be far more complex than I originally thought.
+Picking a new mattress has proven to be far more complex than I originally thought.
 Gone are the days you would walk into a store, lay on the bed (or bounce around as a kid) and pick based on what felt comfortable.

 As you will learn in this article, there are a few factors that go into evaluating a mattress.
 Superficial comfort can be misleading.
 The chemicals might not be obvious.
 The long-term impact can be harmful.

 A good mattress can be a large (but not the only) factor in getting a good night’s sleep.
 I wrote about the other factors to consider for good sleep here.
 It’s common sense that sleep is good for you.
 You feel energized and sharp.
 You don’t crave coffee and cookies.
 You look younger.
-Your body produces growth hormone and rebuilds the cells during good quality sleep.
+Your body produces growth hormones and rebuilds the cells during good quality sleep.
 I don’t think I need to convince you that sleep equals good health.

 - Non-toxic (includes no off-gassing) and hypoallergenic